ava-labs/avalanchego/README.md

 possible to enable block producers to set a fee recipient (get compensated for blocks they produce).

-To enabke this feature, you'll need to add the following to your genesis file (under the `"config"` key):
+To enable this feature, you'll need to add the following to your genesis file (under the `"config"` key):
 ```json
 {